 - Parchment paper and aluminum foil – The foil is a necessary tool to keep the sausages in their shape as they cook.
 Gluten likes to expand, and the foil keeps them from expanding too much.
 Now, it’s hard to roll the sausages in just foil, and folks don’t normally like foil touching their food while it cooks, so enter the parchment paper.
 The parchment makes it easy to roll and creates a barrier between the food and the foil.

 - Bench scraper – I watched a YouTube video of Dorie Greenspan making her famous World Peace Cookies.
 She used this technique using a bench scraper and parchment paper to get the shortbread dough into a perfect cylinder.
-I’ve stolen that same technique to perfectly form these veggie dogs.
+I’ve stolen that same technique to perfectly form these Easy Grillable Plant-Based Veggie Dogs.
 It’s hard to explain, so just watch the video HERE.

 - Lentils – In addition to adding an earthy flavor to these dogs, the lentils also add a ton of protein and structure.
 Ikeo uses red lentils in their dogs, but I’ve decided to use green lentils in mine.
 Pretty much any whole lentil will work, though.
 I’m sure you could get by with a split lentil, but they won’t stay in-tack throughout the whole cooking process.

 - Quinoa – Like the lentils, quinoa is here for flavor, texture and protein.
 Any color of quinoa will work here, so take your pick.
 Although I haven’t tried it, I do think you could use brown or white rice in place of the quinoa.
 The cook time will vary, but it might be worth a try if that’s all you’ve got on hand.